greenriver/boston-cas/README.md

 GNU General Public License for more details.
 ```

-A copy of the the license is available in [LICENCE.md](https://github.com/greenriver/boston-cas/blob/master/LICENSE.md)
+A copy of the license is available in [LICENSE.md](https://github.com/greenriver/boston-cas/blob/master/LICENSE.md)

 ## Application Design

-The application designed around the [HUD Data Standards](https://www.hudexchange.info/programs/hmis/hmis-data-and-technical-standards/).
-You can find copies of some relavent documenation in the `docs` folder.
+The application is designed around the [HUD Data Standards](https://www.hudexchange.info/programs/hmis/hmis-data-and-technical-standards/).
+You can find copies of some relevant documentation in the `docs` folder.

 The application is written primarily in [Ruby on Rails](http://rubyonrails.org) and we use [RVM](https://rvm.io/) to select a ruby version.
 Other ruby version managers should work fine, as would manually installing the ruby version mentioned in the `.ruby-version`

 The application uses [postgres](https://www.postgresql.org/) as a default primary data storage.
-Data connectors to other HMIS systems is not included in this release but simple example method using CSV files is available.
+Data connectors to other HMIS systems are not included in this release but a simple example method using CSV files is available.
 In Boston's deployment we have connections using various combinations of Microsoft SQL Server, SFTP of CSV and XML, and live API connections.

-We've develop locally on OSX using [homebrew](http://brew.sh/) and deploy to Ubuntu 16.04 using `apt` for dependancies.
+We've developed locally on OSX using [homebrew](http://brew.sh/) and deployed to Ubuntu 16.04 using `apt` for dependancies.

 ## Screen Shots
 ##### A Match in Progress
 ![Image of a match in progress](https://github.com/greenriver/boston-cas/blob/master/docs/screenshots/match-detail.png)
-##### Editing Program roles
+##### Editing Program Roles
 ![Image of a match in progress](https://github.com/greenriver/boston-cas/blob/master/docs/screenshots/rules-editing.png)

 ### Developer Prequisites